stevenrskelton/stevenrskelton.github.io/_posts/2024-04-16-job-queue-management-zio-scope.md

 }
 ```

+There still remains the inability of LinkedHashSet to handle reads during writes.
+The primary benefit of immutability
+is data never changes preventing all data instability during a read operations.

-To align with immutable variants, the Scala Collections Library dynamically computes hashCode to allow equivalence based
+The motivation of the dynamic hashCode for the mutable LinkedHashSet in the Scala Collections Library is to allow
-on internal elements rather than by the parent class reference.
-Two iterables, represented using different class
-implementations will be equal if they contain the same elements.
-This also means that they will be unequal if their
-elements are different.
-This may be ideal for smaller number of elements, but it will begin to be more performant to
-use a semaphore rather than a ref if the hashCode is slow.
+equality between immutable/mutable variants.
+Comparing a mutable Set to a immutable Set with the same internal elements
+will be successful, creating a more powerful `Set` interface abstraction.

+To allow the Scala LinkedHashSet to work within a `Ref` we will need to accept a hashCode calculation penalty on all
+writes, as well as implement a gate around simultaneous read/write operations.
+This may be suitable in some situations,
+but optimizing for fast reads is a more generally acceptable approach, and for these reasons our queue implementation
+is better off using a semaphore directly.

 ### Blocking in ZIO

 The primary mechanism to block ZIO fibers is by mapping from `await` on a `Promise`.
 When a second fiber completes
 the promise using `succeed` the first fiber will unblock and resume execution.
 Within our queue, all consumers can await
 the same activity promise.
 Whenever the queue state changes making queued elements available we will
 call `notifyActivity` to complete the promise.
+The unblocked consumers are in a FIFO priority and will execute in order
+until the queue is empty, initiating another blocked state.

 ```scala
 /**